TAPevents/tap-i18n-ui/readme.md

 ### Additional Templates

-To generates a series of [bootstrapped](http://getbootstrap.com/) select language buttons:
+To generate a series of [bootstrapped](http://getbootstrap.com/) select language buttons:

     {{> i18n_buttons}}

-To provides a dropdown `<select>` list of available languages:
+To provide a dropdown `<select>` list of available languages:

     {{> i18n_dropdown}}

-Both templates sort the languages by country code.
+Both templates sort languages list by country code.

 ### Template Helpers

 If you want to implement your own UI, tap-i18n-ui facilitates this with handlebars helpers

-`i18n_currentLanguage` Returns and object with and localized `name`, language `tag`, and english translation `en`.
+`i18n_currentLanguage` Returns an object with and localized `name`, language `tag`, and english translation `en`.

     {{i18n_currentLanguage.name}} - {{i18n_currentLanguage.en}}